 How women business owners can beat the odds

-Living in one of the best cities won’t guarantee automatic success any more than a woman starting a business in one of the worst cities will fail.
-Wherever they live, women entrepreneurs must overcome obstacles and chart their own path to self-employment.
+Living in one of the best cities won’t guarantee success any more than starting in one of the worst cities will ensure failure.
+Wherever they live, women entrepreneurs must chart their own path to self-employment.
 If you have a financial advisor they may be able to provide the investment advice necessary for starting a business.

-For women ready to take their first steps toward entrepreneurship, these steps can help them get further faster.
+For women ready to take their first steps toward entrepreneurship, these tips could help them get further faster.

 - Seek out local resources for women entrepreneurs.
 Many cities recognize the important role small businesses, startups and self-employed workers play in fueling local economies.
 And some have responded with support systems designed to foster growing businesses — and women entrepreneurs who lead them.
-One example is San Francisco-based Girls in Tech, a nonprofit founded by Adriana Gascoigne,which seeks to empower and educate women (including entrepreneurs) in the tech industry.
-Even the bottom-ranked city, Cleveland, has local organizations focused on supporting women entrepreneurs, such as women -focused business development courses from Aviatra Accelerators and an annual Female Entrepreneur Summit.
+One example is the San Francisco-based nonprofit Girls in Tech, which seeks to empower and educate women (including entrepreneurs) in the tech industry.
+Even bottom-ranked Buffalo, N.Y, has local organizations focused on supporting women entrepreneurs, such as the Allstate Minority and Women Emerging Entrepreneurs Program from the University at Buffalo.

 - Network with other self-employed women.
 Don’t underestimate the power of meeting, working with and learning from like-minded, entrepreneurial women.
-The local organizations mentioned above can be the perfect way to connect with other women entrepreneurs in your area and find a new friend, mentor or even a future business partner.
+The local organizations mentioned above can be the perfect way to connect with other women entrepreneurs in your area.
 You can also look for co-working spaces, entrepreneurship-centered meetups or social events for local businesswomen to grow your network.

-Each of the 50 largest metropolitan statistical areas (“MSAs”) was scaled against each other, so that the most positive result for each factor was 100 and the most negative was 0, on the following eight factors from the U.S. Census Bureau’s American Community Survey for 2016, either available through FactFinder or calculated from microdata housed in IPUMS USA.
+Each of the 50 largest metropolitan statistical areas (“MSAs”) was scaled against one another, so that the most positive result for each factor was 100 and the most negative was 0 on the following eight factors from the U.S. Census Bureau’s American Community Survey for 2017 available through FactFinder or calculated from microdata housed in IPUMS USA.
 The results for each factor were then weighted according to the notation below, and the sum was divided by eight (rounded to one decimal point), for a highest possible score of 100 and a lowest possible score of 0.

 - Median business income for self-employed women (double weight)